 Your brand message should be the headline or block of text that people see right at the top when they come to your homepage, so it’s visible right away.
 This is where you want to communicate what you do and how you help people, so they know they are in the right place.

 If you’re a local business, include your location in your header as well!
-It can be very frustrating when you visit a website and you can’t actually find where this person is located – this is a sure-fire way get people to click off your website straight away.
+It can be very frustrating when you visit a website and you can’t actually find where this person is located – this is a surefire way to get people to click off your website straight away.

 It’s also important to include your location for SEO purposes so when someone searches something like “private yoga teacher in [LOCATION]”, you show up in the results because you have this clearly stated on your homepage as well as in other places throughout your website content/copy.

-When you write your brand message, there’s no need to be fancy, simple and to-the-point most often works best.
-You don’t want people to wonder “what does she mean with that?”.
+When you write your brand message, there’s no need to be fancy, simple and to the point most often works best.
+You don’t want people to wonder “what does she mean by that?”.
 You don’t want it to be confusing or watered down.
 Keep it simple and clear so people take action.